-In 2012 Alvin E. Roth received a Nobel prize in economics for his book “Who Gets What — and Why”.
-This book describes a new model of market relations in which money doesn’t matter.
+In 2012 Alvin E. Roth received a Nobel prize in economics for his book “Who Gets What — and Why: The new economics of matchmaking and market design.”
+Alvin Roth is a professor of economics at the University of Stanford.
+His new book described a new model of market relations in which money doesn’t matter.
 He called it the economics of matchmaking.

 The first person to describe anything remotely similar was John Nash in his theory later called the Nash equilibrium.

-We already written a number of book reviews and usually try to follow certain pattern.
-Here though we give a book outline first, then followed by Review section.
+We already written several book reviews and usually try to follow a particular pattern.
+Here though we give a book outline first, then followed by the Review section.

 Market with no money?
 What do you mean?

-Markets that are defined by demand, supply and price in equivalent of currency, called commodities markets.
-Markets that involve demand and supply, but defined by quality of its judicious selection rather than price, Roth calls matching markets or markets of matchmaking.
+Markets that are defined by demand, supply and price in the equivalent of currency, called commodities markets.
+Markets that involve demand and supply, but limited by the quality of its judicious selection rather than price, Roth calls matching markets or markets of matchmaking.

 A product in matching markets can be a step up a professional ladder, an admission to university or a young specialist, who’s in demand by several companies.
 Sometimes it’s a donor organ awaited by its recipient.

-As an example, Alvin Roth points at the school admission system in New York and Boston.
-It only allowed few students to make it to school they really wanted.
+As an example, Alvin Roth points at the school admission system in New York City and Boston.
+It only allowed a few students to go to school they wanted.

 The choice students had was severely limited and didn’t allow for proper matching.
 Here’s why.